Greece–Italy relations

 Greece and Italy enjoy special and very strong bilateral diplomatic relations.
 Modern diplomatic relations between the two countries were established right after Italy's unification, and are today regarded as cordial.
 The two states cooperate in fields of energy, security, culture and tourism, and are major trading partners, both in exports and imports.
 Greeks and Italians often exchange the phrase "una faccia, una razza", meaning "one face, one race".

-Greece and Italy share common political views about the Balkans, the Mediterranean Basin and the world, and are leading supporters of the integration of all the Balkan nations to the Euro-Atlantic family, and promoted the "Agenda 2014", which was proposed by the Greek Government in 2004 as part of the EU-Western Balkans Summit in Thessaloniki, to integrate the Western Balkan nations into the EU by the year 2014, when Greece and Italy assumed the rotating Presidency of the European Union for the first and second halves of 2014, respectively.
+Greece and Italy share common political views about the Balkans, the Mediterranean Basin and the world, and are leading supporters of the integration of all the Balkan nations to the "Euro-Atlantic family", and promoted the "Agenda 2014", which was proposed by the Greek Government in 2004 as part of the EU-Western Balkans Summit in Thessaloniki, to integrate the Western Balkan nations into the EU by the year 2014, when Greece and Italy assumed the rotating Presidency of the European Union for the first and second halves of 2014, respectively.

-The two countries are EU, UN and NATO member states, and cooperate in many other multilateral organizations, such as the Organization for Security and Co-operation in Europe, the Organisation for Economic Co-operation and Development, the World Trade Organization, and the Union for the Mediterranean, while at same time they are promoting closer diplomatic relations and cooperation with other key countries and organizations, such as the United States, Israel and the African Union.
+The two countries are European Union, NATO and United Nations member states, and cooperate in many other multilateral organizations, such as the Organization for Security and Co-operation in Europe, the Organisation for Economic Co-operation and Development, the World Trade Organization, and the Union for the Mediterranean, while at same time they are promoting closer diplomatic relations and cooperation with other key countries and organizations, such as the United States, Israel and the African Union.

 History

+Antiquity

+Relations between the regions of present-day Greece and Italy date back to ancient times.
+As early as the 8th century BC, Greek settlers founded colonies in the south of the Italian peninsula (later known as Magna Graecia).
+The Greeks brought urban lifestyles, their religion, winegrowing and their alphabet to southern Italy.
+Even after the Roman conquest of Greece in the 2nd century BC, the cultural influence of the Greeks on Rome remained very significant.
+The Romans admired Greek art and philosophy and adopted many elements of Greek culture, for example in architecture and literature.
+At the same time, Rome and Greek-speaking empires expanded their political interests in their respective territories.
+In the period that followed, the so-called Greco-Roman culture and civilization developed, combining elements of both ancient worlds.
+Cities such as Naples and Taranto in Italy remained Greek in character and predominantly Greek-speaking for a long time, even under Roman rule.
+The Greek influence on ancient Rome was evident in many ways in art, culture, and architecture.
+Many members of the Roman elite spoke Greek, and Roman authors (such as Cicero) showed great admiration for Greek philosophy.